-A fast loading website can keep web visitors surfing from page to page longer, thereby increasing the chances of a conversion.
+A fast loading website can keep web visitors surfing from page to page longer, thereby increasing the chances of conversion.

-We’ve compiled a short list of easy items that can be done TODAY, to improve website load time.
+We’ve compiled a shortlist of easy items that can be done TODAY, to improve website load time.

-Before we get started though, go over to tools.pingdom.com and test a website URL to determine it’s current state.
+Before we get started though, go over to tools.pingdom.com and test a website URL to determine it’s the current state.

 Note: backup your files before trying any of these items.

 In most cases, images haven’t been compressed before they’ve been uploaded to the web.
 As a result, the images may take longer to load.
 At REN Marketing, our goal is to keep most images between 25kb and 100kb in size.
 JPG files are usually most efficient than PNG and should be considered at the default file upload format.